sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 A type of buffer uses with shared memory IPC.
 Bounded buffers can only use a fixed amount of memory space.

+### Boyscout rule

+The base premise of the Boyscout rule is that if everyone leaves their environment a little bit better than it was when they found it, eventually it wil flourish.
+The term originates from the handbook of the Boyscouts of America, where it was phrased slightly differently to apply mostly to campsites.
+In software development, the phrase is commonly used to entice programmers to clean up their own messes and the messes that were left behind by their predecessors.
+This relates strongly to the broken window theory.

+### Broken window theory

+A theory [originating from the domain of criminology](https://en.wikipedia.org/wiki/Broken_windows_theory).
+The idea being that if an environment is already decayed, people have less ethical problems with making it worse.
+In the original criminological experiment from the 1990s, researchers measured how long it took for a building to be completely vandalized after breaking a single window.
+Psychologist believe that outward signs of neglect make us feel that no one cares about the object in question, hence we are not likely to care for it either.

 ## C

 ### Caching